mongodb/mongo-php-library/CONTRIBUTING.md

 [this form](https://github.com/mongodb/mongo-php-library/releases/new).

 ```
 The PHP team is happy to announce that version X.Y.Z of the MongoDB PHP library is now available.
-This library is a high-level abstraction for the [`mongodb`](http://php.net/mongodb) extension.

 **Release Highlights**